Suarez powers Reds past Cubs | Sports-Games

 Suarez powers Reds past Cubs

-Cincinnati cut Chicago's edge in half when Suarez homered off Kyle Hendricks (3-4, 4.09 ERA) in the second.
+Cincinnati cut Chicago's edge in half when Suarez homered off Kyle Hendricks (3-4) in the second.
 It was Suarez's fourth home run in his last six contests.
 Winker tied it at 2-2 in the fourth with a mammoth shot to right field for his third homer in three games.
 Suarez then doubled and scored on Matt Davidson's RBI single to put Cincinnati up 3-2.

 Suarez again came through in the fifth inning.
 This time with a two-out bloop single that scored Nick Castellanos and Winker to give the Reds a 5-2 lead.
 Galvis' sixth home run of the season came in the eighth.
 In dropping his third straight decision, Hendricks' five runs allowed were all earned, to go with 10 hits given up.
 Teammate Javier Baez struck out four times.